 The Importance of SEO

-Quality over quantity is a great motto for life, but is it also the key to SEO?
-With all the complex layers that come along with practicing effective Search Engine Optimization, it can seem overwhelming to figure out what should be prioritized.
-Let’s set one thing straight - there is no golden technique with SEO.
-In fact, everyone practices it slightly differently depending on what works best for their website and brand.
-That being said, there is a fine line between playing around with tactics that work for your website, and manipulating search engine algorithms to up your rankings.
+That being said, there is a fine line between experimenting with tactics that work for your website and manipulating search engine algorithms to increase your rankings.
 The difference between good and bad SEO practice is known as White Hat and Black Hat SEO.

 Understanding the Difference